Creating Company Culture on Zero Budget

 To build a strong, authentic culture, you must move beyond the old-fashioned hiring strategies, and look at truly connecting with the human you’re hiring.
 Don’t just ask about skills, get to know who they are and if they can be part of your movement.

-If it helps, we recently shared some tips with Found & Flourish about hiring your dream team in the early days.
+If it helps, I recently shared some tips with Found & Flourish about hiring your dream team in the early days.

 Share the Knowledge

 Learning and development is one area that quickly gets cut, or doesn’t even exist in the early days of culture, but it’s vital at keeping people engaged in the work they’re doing.

 Boredom isn’t a good motivator, and in a national survey of over 400 employees spanning three generations (Baby Boomers, Generation X, and Millennials), 70% of the respondents indicated that job-related training and development opportunities influenced their decision to stay at their job.

 Many people don’t leave because of pay; they leave because of a lack of fulfilment.